axiom-data-science/sccoos-sass-calibration/sass/README.md

 2021-10-10T23:02:20Z,166.148.81.45, 18.3912,  4.44245,    2.924, 0.2435, 0.0000, 0.0002, 0.0001,  33.4219, 10 Oct 2021 23:02:13,  23.9676, 13.8, 189.9
 ```

+Also, times can be missing or out of order.

 ## The solution

 The wide variation in contaminated lines means that it is hard to parse the good from the bad.
 For instance,